Temps and termites are on the rise. Schedule your free inspection today.

 And they aren’t too worried about where they do it either!

 As you know, house flies like to live off a liquid diet.
 Because of this, their digestive system can move quite quickly, which means they defecate often.
-It is speculated that house flies defecate every time they land, even if it’s on their next meal!
+It is speculated that house flies defecate every time they land, even if it’s on their next meal.

 Due to their feeding and breeding habits (more on that later) house flies come into contact with a range of harmful bacteria such as Salmonella and E.coli.
 Because of this, house flies will often aid the spread of these bacteria passing them onto us by contaminating things, such as food and cooking utensils.
+That’s why fly pest control is so important.

 Let’s face it, you probably already knew this one.